Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 What is there to do in Rovinj, Croatia?

 The Old Town of Rovinj is fairly small but nevertheless filled with plenty of things to see and do.
-This list is not meant to cover everything in Rovinj.
+This list isn’t meant to cover everything in Rovinj.
 But instead enough to fit in during a day trip to Rovinj.

 All of the places listed below are pinned on a map at the end of the section.

 RELATED POST: Looking for things to do in Pula including other day trips?
-Read this guide on the 49 best things to do in Pula.
+Read this guide on the 49 top things to do in Pula.

 Rovinj viewpoint